Nearest broker: Searching for a broker nearby…

 Top Vehicles Stolen in Ontario

-According to Aviva Insurance the top vehicles stolen in Ontario in the last year are:
+According to Canadian Underwriter the top vehicles stolen in Canada in the 2022 are:

 Toronto and the GTA have become a hotspot for vehicle thefts.
 However, the most common car theft area in Canada is located in Montreal.
 Please be extra careful if travelling to Montreal in a vehicle (whether it is your own vehicle or a rental).